Anti-Cruelty Society: 2011-2020

 In 2014, Chicago's Alderman passed the Anti-Puppy Mill Ordinance 49-1, which did not allow dogs, cats and other animals to be sheltered if they came from large-scale breeding operations.
 This helps to prevent the animals that are in current shelters to be forgotten about; sales on animals made by breeders often get sold in pet shops which leaves animals in shelters, who are usually mixed breeds and older to be overlooked.

-In February 2019, Tracy Elliott, the Executive Director of Ashville Humane Society, became the new president.

-In the pandemic of 2020, with a grant from PetSmart Charities, the Anti-Cruelty Society offered supplies of pet food to families affected by Covid-19.
-The Anti-cruelty Society also expanded the "Friends Who Care" program to help pet owners receive veterinarian services for their pets.
+In the pandemic of 2020, with a grant from PetSmart Charities, Anti-Cruelty offered supplies of pet food to families affected by Covid-19.
+Anti-cruelty also expanded the "Friends Who Care" program to help pet owners receive veterinarian services for their pets.

-Before Illinois' stay-at-home order in March 2020, the Anti-Cruelty Society urged people to Foster animals because of an influx of pets and a limit of space in the shelters.
+Before Illinois' stay-at-home order in March 2020, Anti-Cruelty urged people to foster animals because of an influx of pets and a limit of space in the shelters.

 Services

 Adoption

-The vice president of the Anti-Cruelty Society, Peggy Froh Asseo, listed 6,000 animals that were adopted in 2004.
-The same year, they also implemented their new "no kill" policy expecting their number of adoptions to raise up to 8,000.

-The Anti-Cruelty Society has a yearly event, "Clear The Shelter", where the adoption fees are waived and all their pets are up to date in vaccines.
+Anti-Cruelty has a yearly event, "Clear The Shelters", where the adoption fees are waived and all their pets are up to date in vaccines.

-With the Covid-19 pandemic being expanded through the end of April 2020 the Anti-Cruelty Society moved their adoption services online.

 Clinic

-The Anti-Cruelty Society's spay/neuter clinic—one of the highest volume spay/neuter clinics in the country—performed over 12,000 surgeries.
-The Society also found new homes for nearly 6,000 animals.
+Anti-Cruelty's spay/neuter clinic—one of the highest volume spay/neuter clinics in the country—performed over 12,000 surgeries and also found new homes for nearly 6,000 animals.